hhxsv5/laravel-s/README.md

 4.LaravelS `v3.4.0` starts to support the hot restart [Reload] `Timer` process.
 After LaravelS receives the `SIGUSR1` signal, it waits for `max_wait_time`(default 5) seconds to end the process, then the `Manager` process will pull up the `Timer` process again.

-## Reload automatically when code is modified
+## Automatically reload after modifying code

 - Via `inotify`, support Linux only.